A Comprehensive Guide To Wisconsin EV Rebates, Tax Credits and Incentives

 Riverland Energy Cooperative EV Charger Rebates

 Riverland Energy Cooperative offers rebates for the installation of Level 2 electric vehicle charging stations.
-Members can receive a $400 rebate for a Level 2 charger connected to the cooperative’s load control system, or an $800 rebate for a smart charger with integrated metering.
+Members can receive a $400 rebate for a Level 2 charger on load control or Time-Of-Use rate.

 EV Charging Rates in Wisconsin